 4. Neck spasms

-Even before Botox was approved for frown lines between the eyebrows it was approved for its use in treating a disorder called cervical dystonia, which is characterized by abnormal head position and severe neck pain.
+Even before Botox was approved for frown lines between the eyebrows it was approved for its use in treating a disorder called cervical dystonia.
+It is characterized by abnormal head position and severe neck pain.

 6. Overactive bladder